PersonalDataPipeline/pdpl-cli/docs/configuration.md

 - `debugLogOutput`: Output logging in the service to the console.
 - `debugOutputDir`: Direct path to a directory where the data should be output.
 Run the script with `DEBUG_OUTPUT=true`  in an environment variable (see below for more information) to save data to a different directory when troubleshooting.
 - `debugCompressJson`: Boolean to indicate whether JSON should be compressed when `DEBUG_OUTPUT=true`  is set in an environment variable.
-- `debugUseMocks`: Use pre-generated mock data to test out data processing.
-If there are no mocks for a certain call, the processing will fail.
-This can also be set using the `DEBUG_USE_MOCKS` environment variable, explained below.
 - `debugSaveMocks`: Save raw JSON from the API to a mock file.
 This can also be set using the `DEBUG_SAVE_MOCKS` environment variable, explained below.

 ## Environment variables